"Igen, közel van, átmész a hídon és befordulsz az első utcán jobbra."

-Translation:Yes, it is near, you go across the bridge and you take the first turning on the right.
+Translation:Yes, it is near, you go across the bridge and you take the first turn on the right.

 I don't see how the English correct solution "the first turning on the right" corresponds to the given Hungarian sentence.
 For example, it is not mentioned that there is a street.
 What's wrong with my translation "yes, it is near, you go across the bridge and you turn right on the first street" (or even "turn right into the first street")?
 Would that be okay, too?